Gibbs measures for geodesic flow on CAT(-1) spaces: The weighted Patterson-Sullivan construction

 \section{The weighted Patterson-Sullivan construction}

-Recall that $(X,d)$ is a proper geodesically complete $\CAT(-1)$ space, $\Gamma < \mathrm{Isom}(X)$ is a non-elementary discrete group, $X_0 \coloneqq \Gamma \backslash X$ and $GX_0 \coloneqq \Gamma \backslash GX$ are the quotients, and $\varphi : GX_0 \to \RR$ is a continuous function.
+As in \S\ref{subsec:CAT (-1)}, we suppose that $(X,d)$ is a proper geodesically complete $\CAT(-1)$ space, $\Gamma < \mathrm{Isom}(X)$ is a non-elementary discrete group, and $X_0 \coloneqq \Gamma \backslash X$ and $GX_0 \coloneqq \Gamma \backslash GX$ are the quotients.
+Let $\varphi : GX_0 \to \RR$ be a continuous potential function.
 We also write $\varphi$ for the lift of the potential to $GX$.
 We develop a Patterson-Sullivan construction in this setting.
-Background references include \cite{PPS} in the manifold case, and \cite{Co93} in the Gromov hyperbolic setting.
-We also recommend the monograph by Das, Simmons and Urbanski \cite{DSU} for a detailed account developing the theory in a different direction than considered here, extending the unweighted construction to the non-proper setting.
+References include Paulin, Pollicott and Schapira \cite{PPS} for the construction with potentials for pinched negatively curved manifolds, Coornaert \cite{Co93} for the unweighted construction in the Gromov hyperbolic setting, and \cite{Pic, CT1, CT2} for some weighted constructions for hyperbolic groups.